 Nobody really likes to talk about money, but it’s a very necessary conversation to have with yourself, your parents, and your college financial aid officer.
-Don’t avoid talking about the costs of college because according to Forbes, the collective college debt in the US is $1.6 trillion!
+Don’t avoid talking about the costs of college because according to Forbes, as of 2020, the collective college debt in the US is $1.6 trillion!
 On a smaller scale, owing several thousand dollars after college can be difficult to navigate and pay off, so make sure you know what you’re getting yourself into financially when you start college.
 Check out our list of costs to consider and some resources to learn more about the financial aspects of going to college.

 - Consider the Value of College – Tuition affordability, quality of classes, graduation rate, and graduate earnings all factor into what the value of a college is.
 MONEY has compiled a list of the best colleges in the US ranked by value, so you can see if a college you want to attend or already attending is on this list.